Beijzum/beijzum.github.io/docs/Setting Up Your Project.md

         ![windows key](./assets/setupS2_windowskey.png)

-2.  _Type_ "command" or "cmd" into the search bar and _click_ on the application shown below to open it:
+2.  _Type_ "command" or "cmd" into the search bar and _click_ on the "Command Prompt" application shown below to open it:

     ```
     command